 Glycemic Index and Postprandial Glucose

 After-meal blood-sugar spikes are not harmless in healthy adults.
-They drive endothelial damage, AGE formation, and accelerated epigenetic aging — and they're highly modifiable through food order, food structure, and timing without giving up carbohydrates.
+They damage blood-vessel linings, drive sugar-protein damage that stiffens tissues, and accelerate biological aging — and they're highly modifiable through food order, food structure, and timing without giving up carbohydrates.

 For decades, the glycemic index (GI) was treated as a tool for diabetics.
 The continuous-glucose-monitor era reframed it: phenotypically healthy adults routinely produce diabetic-range postprandial spikes, those spikes correlate with measurable cellular aging, and the same person can spike on rice but not on bread (or vice versa).
 The actionable picture is less "low-carb vs. high-carb" and more "flatten the curve" — through whole-food matrices, meal sequencing, fermentation, retrogradation, and chrononutrition.